peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
 The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>

 Reads an object in CBOR format from a data stream.
-This method will read from the stream until the end of the CBOR object is reached or an error occurs, whichever happens first.
+This method will ead from the stream until the end of the CBOR object is reached or an rror occurs, whichever happens first.

 <b>Parameters:</b>